 - Representation of a trustee of one of the largest construction labor organizations and trade associations in a federal criminal prosecution

-Brian also regularly acts as New York litigation counsel for a multinational public oil services company, one of the largest New York entertainment venues and numerous individuals in both federal and state court matters.
-He has extensive knowledge of construction litigation, government regulation, environmental law, heavy construction, waste and debris, immigration detention, fraud, RICO and general commercial law.
+Brian also regularly acts as New York litigation counsel for a multinational public oil services company and numerous individuals in both federal and state court matters.
+He has extensive knowledge of construction litigation, construction contracts, construction related corporate transactions, government regulation, environmental law, heavy construction, waste and debris, immigration detention, fraud, tax, RICO and general commercial law.

 Brian tries and argues matters in both federal and state trial and appellate courts, in addition to his representation of clients before the numerous government agencies.
 A significant portion of his practice is before the appellate courts.
 Indeed, Brian was recently featured on the front page of the New York Law Journal regarding his successful representation of an individual in overturning a 15 year-old conviction.
 This case was successfully argued by him before the New York State Court of Appeals.
 He has also received numerous accolades for obtaining the release of an individual in immigration detention, in a published and often cited opinion.
 Brian’s work has been the subject of numerous news stories in both the legal and general press.